-MONTHLY CALENDAR OF FESTIVALS
+MONTHLY CALENDAR OF FESTIVALS 2014

 Shelton’s annual Fiddle Fest music extravaganza brings talented fiddlers and other musicians from across Washington.
 Fiddlers perform in a series of concerts every April at the Shelton High School Auditorium.

 A festival welcoming the return of The Traveler and Spring.
 The annual festival is a special arts-focused public celebration held in Union, from Earth Day through Mother’s.
 Traveler Days celebration features a wide variety of events, all designed to help visitors sample Union’s breathtaking views, cuisine, and arts culture.
 Highlights begin with a series of “Green Acts” celebrating the Earth Day kick off.

 MATLOCK OLD TIMERS HISTORICAL FAIR May 3-4

 Every year Matlock hosts the Old Timers Fair at the Mary M. Knight School campus the first full weekend in May.
 Admission is free.
 Fun for the whole family.
 Enjoy live music, delicious food, interesting displays, and a variety of crafts.
 Featured exhibit of an authentic Civil War era military camp; a reproduction of a mountain man camp with Dutch oven cooking, expert horse backpacking encampments; and black powder shooting demonstrations.
 Other attractions include kids train rides, Future Farmers of America vegetable starts and plant sale, antique and classic cars, tractors and steam engines.

 The centerpiece of the event is the community spelling bee where teams of 3 adults compete for first place bragging rights and best costume.
 Delicious dessert buffet; door prizes, and bidding on a variety of experiences and items in a silent auction.
 All proceeds from the event benefit the educational programs offered by Sound Learning.

 BLUEGRASS FROM THE FOREST May 16-18